On the computation of geometric features of spectra of linear operators on Hilbert spaces: Mathematical Preliminaries and Combinatorial Problems in the SCI Hierarchy

 For our applications to spectral problems, we will use $\tilde{\Omega}$ to denote $\Omega_k$ and consider

-Clearly from the proof of Theorem \ref{DST_main}, we see that it holds for a much wider class of decision problems, but these four are the only ones we shall use in the sequel.
-The decision problems $\tilde\Xi_1$ and $\tilde\Xi_2$ where shown to have $\mathrm{SCI}_G=3$ in \cite{ben2015can}, but only with regards to the discrete space $\mathcal{M}=\{0,1\}$ and the proof used a somewhat complicated Baire category argument.
-Theorem \ref{DST_main} is much more general, can be extended to arbitrarily large SCI index and has a much slicker proof, making clear a beautiful connection with the Baire hierarchy for well behaved $\Omega$.
+Theorem \ref{DST_main} holds for a much wider class of decision problems, but these four are the only ones we shall use in the sequel.
+The decision problems $\tilde\Xi_1$ and $\tilde\Xi_2$ were shown to have $\mathrm{SCI}_G=3$ in \cite{ben2015can}, but only with regards to the discrete space $\mathcal{M}=\{0,1\}$ and the proof used a somewhat complicated Baire category argument.
+Theorem \ref{DST_main} is much more general, can be extended to arbitrarily large SCI, and has a much slicker proof, making clear a beautiful connection with the Baire hierarchy for well-behaved $\Omega$.

-\begin{remark} The results of this section point towards the extension of the SCI hierarchy to countable ordinals and begs the question whether this could be useful.
-This will be explored elsewhere in future work. \end{remark}